Inflation and Your Money: How 3% Compounds Over Time

 The real return on savings accounts and cash

-If your savings account earns 0.5% and inflation runs at 3%, your real return is:
+If your savings account earns 0.5% and inflation runs at 3%, the approximate real return is:

 High-yield savings accounts (HYSA) improve but don't eliminate this problem: